 Remember, the best choice of sleep system depends on your needs, preferences, and the specific conditions you will be camping in.

 One tiny issue can be having to take along a backpacking pillow.
 With some sleeping bags, you can roll the hood and use it as a pillow – but not all of us require a pillow when camping.

 Finally, it’s important to keep in mind that there is a learning curve to quilt camping.
 Learning how to set up a backpacking quilt so that you don’t experience drafts takes a bit of trial and error.

 Sleeping bags have been a quintessential part of camping for decades.
 Over the years, the technology behind these items has improved so much that there’s an ideal sleeping bag for any kind of situation.

-Here are the main benefits, as well as downsides, of opting for a sleeping bag instead of a backpacking quilt:
+Here are the main benefits, as well as downsides, of opting for a sleeping bag: